ImaadhRenosh/CrackShot-AI-Powered-Crack-Detection-for-concrete-Structural-Health/README.md

 - [Contact](#contact)

 # Overview
+The AI-Powered Concrete Crack Detection System is the capstone project of the IBM AI Engineering Professional Certificate, developed to showcase advanced machine learning and deep learning expertise in a real-world application with critical societal value.

-The AI-powered Concrete Crack Detection System, developed as part of the AI Capstone Project with Deep-Learning (IBM AI Engineering Specialization), is designed to ensure the structural health of concrete structures.
-Crack detection holds vital importance for structural health monitoring and inspection.
-By leveraging advanced machine learning techniques, this project aims to provide accurate and efficient crack detection solutions.
-It uses a pre-trained ResNet18 model fine-tuned with PyTorch to classify concrete images into positive (cracked) and negative (non-cracked) samples, achieving a validation accuracy of 99.43%.
+This system is designed to automate the detection of cracks in concrete infrastructure, addressing a key challenge in structural health monitoring.
+Leveraging a pre-trained ResNet18 model fine-tuned using PyTorch, the model accurately classifies concrete surface images into cracked and non-cracked categories, achieving an exceptional validation accuracy of 99.43%.

+By integrating state-of-the-art computer vision and model optimization techniques, this project exemplifies how AI can be deployed in civil engineering and construction inspection, drastically reducing manual labor, error margins, and inspection time.

 # Project Aim
+The goal of this project is to build a robust, real-world AI solution for early detection of structural damage in concrete, which can significantly enhance the safety and maintenance of infrastructure systems.

+To accomplish this, the project includes:

+Data acquisition and preprocessing of the public Concrete Crack dataset

+Exploratory data analysis and visualization for insights

-The aim of this project is to develop a robust AI-powered system for detecting cracks in concrete structures by downloading and preprocessing the Concrete dataset, exploring the data through visualization, fine-tuning a pre-trained ResNet18 model for binary classification (cracked vs. non-cracked), and evaluating its performance through loss analysis and misclassification identification to ensure effective structural health monitoring.
+Transfer learning by fine-tuning a pre-trained ResNet18 model for binary image classification (cracked vs. non-cracked)

+Performance evaluation through loss curves, confusion matrices, and misclassification analysis

+This capstone demonstrates not only technical skills in deep learning and computer vision but also the ability to create end-to-end, high-impact AI systems suitable for real-world deployment.

 ## Technologies Used
 - **Programming Language:** Python